All about Mercado Lucas de Gálvez in Mérida, Mexico

 As mentioned, Mercado San Benito is directly adjacent (to the south, on the other side of Calle 67).
 Mercado San Benito is the second most important market in Mérida and the largest.

 The Museo de la Ciudad de Mérida is also directly adjacent (on the northern side, on Calle 65).
-The City Museum of Mérida is dedicated to the history of the city of Mérida and is also worth a visit.
-And Plaza Grande with all its sights around it is only two blocks away.
+The City Museum of Mérida is dedicated to the history of the city of Mérida and is also worth a visit, if you're already in the area.

 Image Source (main image): ©Ryan, flickr, CC BY 2.0, Link